s0ck37/s0ck37.github.io/_posts/2023-07-28-htb-writeup-canape.md

 Updated 10 paths from the index
 ```

-Now that we have this git project lets look at what it contains.
+Now that we have this git project let's look at what it contains.

 ```
 history ~ $ find loot/ | grep -v ".git"